 Hyaluronic Acid can make wrinkles worse only if you use it incorrectly.
-By applying HA on a completely dry skin and without applying a moisturiser – hyaluronic acid has the opposite effect of its intended purpose, leaving skin drier, thirstier, and more prone to showing signs of aging.
-Always apply HA on dump skin, and apply a layer of moisturiser of the top of HA serum.
+By applying HA on a completely dry skin and without applying a moisturiser – Hyaluronic Acid has the opposite effect of its intended purpose, leaving skin drier, thirstier and more prone to showing signs of ageing.
+Always apply HA on damp skin and apply a layer of moisturiser on the top of HA serum.

 HA is a non-comedogenic ingredient, it means it doesn’t clog pores.

-Be careful when choosing a hyaluronic acid serum, which the ingredient list doesn’t contain any pore-clogging ingredients.
+Be careful when choosing a Hyaluronic Acid serum where the ingredient list doesn’t contain any pore-clogging ingredients.

 HA is a good skincare ingredient for acne.
 HA can help reduce redness and the visible appearance of acne.
 It can help to protect the skin, which is particular helpful for acne-prone skin, as it typically doesn’t have a very strong lipid barrier.